Truc4p/derma-mind/md-files/START_HERE.md

 ---

-*Built with Google Gemini Pro, MongoDB, Node.js, and Vue.js* *Knowledge from peer-reviewed dermatology sources* *For educational and informational purposes*
+*Built with Google Gemini, MongoDB, Node.js, and Vue.js* *Knowledge from peer-reviewed dermatology sources* *For educational and informational purposes*